 Physical trauma, as in any form of accident, the birth itself, poor diet, habitual posture, and visceral ptosis altered the structure of the body, which in turn disorganized the musculature and its attendant fascia.
 These aberrant structures then caused feedback up into the spinal cord through nerve receptors relaying altered structural tone and position.
 The sympathetic plexi becomes altered and they too send ‘noise’ up the spinal cord.
 Eventually, the combined ‘noise’ of sub-damaged tissues, sends continuous and often erroneous neurological information to the brain, which registers this summated display as pain or as an ‘alarm’ and automatically arranges, via the motor cortex, the intrinsic musculature of the spine and the trunk to try ‘silence’ the noisy receptors.
 The osteopath maxim was to

 “Find it (the lesion), fix it, and then leave it alone.”

 The lesion, they said, was the disturbed structure which then altered the function of the system.

 Cranial Fluid Dynamics further expands Upledger’s work by introducing the idea that in addition to accidents, it is also human consciousness that has a marked influence on our structures, which then creates states of dysfunction and ill health.
-The use of Ontological Kinesiology enables the practitioner to “dialogue” with the client at the deepest levels of sub-conscious to determine not only the precise nature of the dysfunction, but also what is needed to begin to resolve the aberrant state.
-This revolutionary method pays tribute to the innate wisdom of the being, enabling the practitioner to step away form the role of “healer” and into that of facilitator of the client’s own process.
+The use of Ontological Kinesiology enables the practitioner to “dialogue” with the client at the deepest levels of the subconscious to determine not only the precise nature of the dysfunction but also what is needed to begin to resolve the aberrant state.
+This revolutionary method pays tribute to the innate wisdom of the being, enabling the practitioner to step away from the role of “healer” and into that of facilitator of the client’s own process.